EN TR

 WAAM-printed structural nodes

-Wire-Arc Additive Manufacturing replaced conventional welded connections with 48 custom 3D-printed nodes in 316L stainless steel, each tested to 1.8x design load.
+Wire-Arc Additive Manufacturing replaces conventional welded connections with 48 custom 3D-printed nodes in 316L stainless steel, each sized to 1.8x design load in FEA.

 Complex geometry requires specialized fabrication.
 Assembly sequence critical.